-Category SDG's contribution Name of the risk/ opportunity Description of risk and links to Ipsen's activities Chapter 2 references Improving people's life by offering innovative and safe medicines 3 GOOD HEALTH AND WELL-BEING Product quality Protecting patients against the risks inherent to the biologic action of medicinal products and ensuring that benefit/risk for all products is positive.
-2.1.4.4 Product liability risks Product Safety Non compliance with security requirements that could jeopardize patients' health.
-2.1.4.4 Product liability risks Counterfeit products Counterfeit products of low quality and not complying with Ipsen's health standards, which may endanger patients' health and generate loss in sales revenues.
-2.1.4.3 Counterfeiting risks Responsible product promotion Improper marketing claims resulting in legal proceedings and mistrust of patients and Healthcare professionals, which could damage lpsen.
-Access to medicine The implementation of initiatives and actions to improve healthcare in countries where access to medicines is difficult and diseases are difficult to treat.
-NA Enhancing integrity to maintain a trusted relationship with our stakeholders 3 GOOD HEALTH AND WELLBEING Data privacy Inability to ensure integrity and confidentiality of data, resulting in disclosure or theft of patient's information and breach of data privacy.
-2.1.4.2 Undesired disclosure of critical information 16 PEACE, JUSTICE NO STRONG INSTITUTIONS Anti-Corruption Corruption and conflicts of interest situations which could lead to major fines and penalties and damage to lpsen's image.
+Category SDG's contribution Name of the risk/ opportunity Description of risk and links to lpsen's activities Chapter 2 references Improving people's life by offering innovative and safe medicines 3 good health and well-being Product quality Protecting patients against the risks inherent to the biologic action of medicinal products and ensuring that benefit/risk for all products is positive.
+Product Safety Non compliance with security requirements that could jeopardize patients' health.
+2.1.4.4 Product liability risks Counterfeit products Counterfeit products of low quality and not complying with Ipsen's health standards, which may endanger patients' health and generate loss in sales revenues. risks Responsible product promotion Improper marketing claims resulting in legal proceedings and mistrust of patients and Healthcare professionals, which could damage Ipsen. risks Access to medicine The implementation of initiatives and actions to improve healthcare in countries where access to medicines is difficult and diseases are difficult to treat.
+Enhancing integrity to maintain a trusted relationship with our stakeholders 3 GOOD HEALTH AND WELL BEING Data privacy Inability to ensure integrity and confidentiality of data, resulting in disclosure or theft of patient's information and breach of data privacy. disclosure of critical 16 PEACE, JUSTICE NO STRONG INSTITUTIONS Anti-Corruption Corruption and conflicts of interest situations which could lead to major fines and penalties and damage to lpsen's image.
 2.1.1.8 Business Ethics risks Human Rights Respect of human rights in Ipsen's operations and in its supply chain.
-2.1.1.8 Business Ethics risks Driving our employees' excellence and engagement 5 ERINER EURALITY EVALUATION B ECENTATION AND ECONOMIC GROWTH ECONOMIC GROWTH ECONOMIC ECONOMI Health and safety Weak health and safety policies, failure to respect health and safety policies in the operations and the supply chain, which could result in several incidents impacting employees' health.
-2.1.2.2 Environment and safety risks Talent attraction Loss and/or lack of key skills leading to delay of key programs and research projects launch, which could jeopardize lpsen's ability to improve patients' health.
+2.1.1.8 Business Ethics risks Driving our employees' excellence and engagement 5 ERINER EURALITY EURALITY B ECENT WIRE AND ECONOMIC GROWTH ECONOMIC STOWNER ECONOMIC STOWNER E Health and safety Weak health and safety policies, failure to respect health and safety policies in the operations and the supply chain, which could result in several incidents impacting employees' health.
+2.1.2.2 Environment and safety risks 16 Prece, instrue institutions Talent attraction Loss and/or lack of key skills leading to delay of key programs and research projects launch, which could jeopardize Ipsen's ability to improve patients' health.
 NA Employee engagement Negative impacts on employee motivation or on the quality of social relations that could jeopardize the achievement of some objectives and lead to a corresponding impact on the Group's results or financial position.
-NA Minimizing our environmental impact 12 ESPONSIE AND PODUCTION AND PODUCTION Climate and energy Decrease in energy consumption in order to improve the efficiency of Ipsen's operations and reduce greenhouse gas emissions; adaptation to climate change.
-2.1.2.2 Environment and safety risks Management of water, waste and air emissions Water, waste and air pollution due to Ipsen's activity, which could cause significant damage to sensitive areas or ecosystems and to health.
-2.1.2.2 Environment and safety risks
+NA Minimizing our environmental impact 12 RESPONSIVE AND PRODUCTION COO Climate and energy Decrease in energy consumption in order to improve the efficiency of Ipsen's operations and reduce greenhouse gas emissions; adaptation to climate change.
+Management of water, waste and air emissions Water, waste and air pollution due to Ipsen's activity, which could cause significant damage to sensitive areas or ecosystems and to health.